vincode-io/Zavala/README.md

 ## Contributing

-We are currently looking for additional contributors yet.
+We are not currently looking for additional contributors yet.
 The project is in such an early state of development that too many people working on the code would be chaotic.
 That will change as the project matures.
 I'll update this README when we get to that point.